-I am a psychodynamic psychotherapist with experience in helping couples and individuals work on problems in their relationships.
+I am a psychodynamic psychotherapist working with couples and individuals wanting to improve the quality of their relationships.

-I see clients from a diverse age range, cultural and ethnic backgrounds, same sex and heterosexual.
+I work with clients from a diverse range of ages and life-stages, cultural and ethnic backgrounds, gay and heterosexual.

 Training, qualifications & experience